InterTriplete2010/IIR_Butterworth_Filter_Cpp/README.md

 3) Low-pass: the function is "std::vector<std::vector<double> > lp2lp(double, int)".
 The first argument is the cut-off frequency and the last argument is the order;

 4) High-pass: the function is "std::vector<std::vector<double> > lp2hp(double, int)".
 The first argument is the cut-off frequency and the last argument is the order;

+5) Check the stability of the filter: the function is bool "bool check_stability(std::vector<std::vector<double> > coeff_filt)".
+The argument is the 2D array containing the filter coefficients.
+It returns "true" if the filter is stable, "false" if it is unstable.

 This code has been written following the Matlab code, so the arguments of each function reflect the arguments that you should pass to the equivalent functions in Matlab.
 I tried to be consistent with the names of the functions, in case someone wants to compare this code with Matlab code.